xockcin/TheCodeFool/NOTES.md

 It is a single-page app, which is nice.
 Even before I learned React, I still knew instinctively that SPA is the way to go.
 But the code is just excruciating to look at.
 I'm never going back.

 I think I should start with the header and footer.
 Here we go.

+That's done.
+It doesn't look right yet but that's okay.
+I'll need to bring in Google fonts to get the font I want, but I can do that later.
+The next thing I should work on is the splash modal.
+I will study how MS uses CSS modules to implement his modal in his class example website.

+I will just completely straight-up steal his implementation because I like it.

+Now I have it.
+The next challenge is to get my modal to look the way I want it to look.

+Now I have a modal that works.
+It's not the right modal, but it's a modal.
+Nice start!

+This app is a background that is always the same, and a foreground that can be one of three different things: A splash modal, a content modal, or a menu.
+There is only one menu and only one splash modal.
+There are several different types of content modals.
+For now I should focus on the splash modal and the menu.

+Okay, I changed my mind.
+I actually want to use Bootstrap, specifically React Bootstrap.
+I have two main grievances with Bootstrap.
+The first one, which is major, is that it's a crutch.
+It is for me, at least, because I learned it before I really knew CSS.
+The second, which is more minor, is that doing all your styling with big fat lists of classes makes for sloppy and ugly code.

+Of those two, the first one is what it is: I still don't really know CSS, and that's okay.
+If I can get what I need to do done with React Bootstrap, then so be it.
+As for the second one, it's actually much less of a problem with React Bootstrap, because the styling is implemented as props instead of classes.
+Let's try it out.

+Okay, this is hard and it's late.
+I should stop looking at screens.
+I'll call it a night.

+# 7/15/21

+The splash screen in version one is perfect.
+My goal right now should be to create it using React Bootstrap.

+Okay, the modal now works how I want it to work.
+The spacing is good and so is the responsiveness.
+I still need to fix the colors and the font but I can do that later.